 Whether it’s showing proof of your loss of income or your medical bills, you are seeking what they call “special damages.”
 Therefore, you may hear your attorney refer to your medical bills and lost wages as “specials.”
 These numbers can show the real value of your case.

-Damages from Pain and Suffering
+Damages from Pain and Suffering in New Jersey

 You probably have your own ideas about the legal definition of pain and suffering.
 The human body associates physical pain with many feelings and sensations.
 Different events and injuries can trigger different levels of pain.
 Even medical treatments can invoke pain.